NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 In the next two sections, CUBIC is not in the Reno-friendly region and uses the window increase function described in {{win-inc}}.
-Although the *cwnd* is incremented in the same way for both concave and convex regions, they are discussed separately to analyze and understand the difference between the two regions.
+Although the *cwnd* is incremented in the same way using {{eq1}} for both concave and convex regions, they are discussed separately to analyze and understand the difference between the two regions.

 ## Concave Region